Ogden Bruton: Discovery of Bruton’s Agammaglobulinemia

 While at Walter Reed during his second tour, Bruton studied an 8-year-old boy, Joseph S. Holtoner, Jr., who had recurrent pneumonia infections and who lacked gamma globulin in his serum.
 This type of agammaglobulinemia is now called Bruton's syndrome or X-linked agammaglobulinemia, which was later found by others to be an X-linked congenital condition.
-The gene defect has since been mapped to the gene code for Bruton tyrosine kinase (Btk), at band Xq21.3.
+The gene defect has since been mapped to the gene code for Bruton's tyrosine kinase (Btk), at band Xq21.3.

 Bruton wrote to medical schools in the United States of America that had a pediatric service to ask if they had any such patients with agammaglobulinemia.
 His findings were published in June 1952 in the journal "Pediatrics".
 Bruton was also the first physician to provide specific immunotherapy for this X-linked disorder by administering intramuscular injections of IgG immunoglobulin.
 Time magazine featured Bruton and his medical discovery in the May 18, 1953 issue.

 There is also a milder form of X-linked congenital Swiss-type agammaglobunemia referred to as Bruton-Gitlin syndrome.
 It is characterized by decreased amounts of humoral gammaglobulin in serum, with cellular functional deficiencies as well.
 There is also a defect in the Btk gene in this condition.